Instead of putting as much as you can on your to-do list, consider making a stop doing list and add some breathing room and peace into your life.

 This is my year of letting go, one of the things I need to let go of is the idea that I can be perfect.
 It’s great to try to be your best self but when you beat yourself up if you aren’t perfect at everything that’s going to lead to a lot of stress.

 In my quest to live a more mindful and less stressful life I have been reading and learning more.
 I started off the year with Crystal Paine’s eCourse 15 Days to a Healthier You.
 I really enjoyed it.
 It also got me to finally start reading her book Say Goodbye to Survival Mode: 9 Simple Strategies to Stress Less, Sleep More, and Restore Your Passion for Life.
+I’m not also going through her e-course follow up to the book, Say Goodbye to Survivial Mode.

 It has really spoken to me.
 She talks about health issues she faced that were largely caused by stress and running on empty.
 Over the last couple of years I’ve had some health issues as well and I know they have been made worse due to stress.
 I try to do it all and perfectly.